apache/shenyu-website/content/en/projects/soul/sofa-rpc-proxy/index.md

 * Parameter passing：

-   * Access the gateway through http post，and pass through body and json。
+   * Access the gateway through http post，and pass through body and json.

-   * For more parameter type transfer, please refer to the interface definition in [soul-examples-sofa](https://github.com/dromara/soul/tree/master/soul-examples/soul-examples-sofa) and the parameter transfer method。
+   * For more parameter type transfer, please refer to the interface definition in [soul-examples-sofa](https://github.com/dromara/soul/tree/master/soul-examples/soul-examples-sofa) and the parameter transfer method.

-* Single java bean parameter type （default）
+* Single java bean parameter type (default)
 * Customize multi-parameter support:
 * In the gateway project you built，add a new class A，implements org.dromara.soul.plugin.api.sofa.SofaParamResolveService。

  ```java
     public interface SofaParamResolveService {